iiiii7d/pymcfunc/docs/reference.rst

    .. note::
       It might be better to input values asking for coordinates directly in a string.
-      This is more for dynamic values.
+      This function is more for dynamic values.

    .. versionadded:: 0.0